Keep reading to learn how to train for a marathon.

 A 10 km (6.2 miles) race.
 If you have some running experience under your belt, you may want to try running the 10 km marathon.
 But how long does it take to run a marathon of this distance?
 Although it’s impossible to predict the exact running time, the average runner with a few months of regular training can finish it in 60–70 minutes.
 If you’re a jogger or quick walker you might be able to finish it in 70–80 minutes.

 A half marathon (21 km or 13.1 miles).
-Running times for a half marathon range from a little over an hour for experienced runners to over three hours for slower runners or walkers.
+Running times for a half marathon range from a little over an hour for professional runners to over three hours for slower runners or walkers.

 Marathons (42 km or 26.2 miles).
-Running times for marathons range from over two hours for experienced runners to eight or more hours for walkers.
+Running times for marathons range from over two hours for elite athletes to six or more hours for those who run slower or prefer walking.

 Before investigating how to train for a marathon, it’s important to consult with your physician.
 If you get a thumbs up, consider following a training plan to guide you through your journey.
 Don’t forget that your diet is just as important as your exercise training, so plan to follow a nutritious diet program as well.